The Proposed Changes to Capital Gains Tax

 Table showing the proposed changes for Capital Gains Tax (CGT) in 2021.
 CGT rates are expected to 20% for basic rate taxpayers, 40% for higher rate taxpayers and 45% for additional rate taxpayers

-The government have confirmed that Higher rate taxpayer will pay 24% CGT on property from April 2024, claiming this will increase revenues due to a higher level of property transactions.
+The previous Conservative government temporarily dropped the rate at which Higher and Additional rate taxpayers pay CGT on property to 24% from April 2024, claiming this will increase revenues due to a higher level of property transactions.

 Changes to the CGT allowance